Renting HCMC Shophouses for Live-Work: 2026 Legal Guide

 | Mixed-use building (hỗn hợp) | ✅ Commercial floors only | Residential floors remain off-limits for ĐKKD |

-Practical implication: Before you sign anything, ask to see the Pink Book, identify the stated land use purpose, and confirm with the building management that the specific unit has commercial zoning approval.
+Practical implication: Before you sign anything, ask to see the Pink Book, identify the stated land use purpose, and confirm with building management that the specific unit has commercial zoning approval.

 Business Registration at Your Shophouse Address